5.24 Multiple testing

 When carrying out a confirmatory analysis, you test the null hypothesis that the primary predictor regression coefficient is zero and, typically, you carry out this test at the \(\alpha\) = .05 level of significance.
 This limits the probability of a Type I error to 5%.
 That is, if the null hypothesis is true (no association) then there is only a 5% chance that your sample will result (incorrectly) in a statistically significant result.
 But what happens if you want to confirm multiple hypotheses using multiple tests?
 Suppose you have \(V\) independent outcomes you want to test for association with an exposure.
-If you carry out \(V\) confirmatory regression analyses, each at the \(\alpha\) = .05 level of significance, then your overall Type I error rate is larger than 5%.
-If there are no associations the chance that you make at least one Type I error is expressed by the following.
+If you carry out \(V\) confirmatory regression analyses, each at the \(\alpha\) = .05 level of significance, then your actual Type I error rate over all \(V\) tests is larger than 5%.
+If there are no associations, the chance of at least one Type I error is expressed by the following.

 \[P(\textrm{At least 1 Type I error among V tests}) = 1 – P(\textrm{no Type I errors}) = 1 - (1 - .05)^V\]